michaelpatrickpurcell/castle-of-magic/README.md

 On your turn you can choose to turn one of these cards face up instead of manipulating the tableau.
 The game ends when all of these cards have been turned face up.

 You will score points for each objective that you accomplish.
 You win if you score the most points.
  -->
 ## Overview
-You will assume the role of one of these wizards.
+You will assume the role of one of the wizards who will try to harness the power of the shrines.
 You will have a set of secret objectives based on what faction you belong to and what country you are from.
 Other wizards from your faction will be your natural allies.
 Other wizards from your country will be your natural rivals.